Advanced, Superplastic Formed Super lightweight frame.

 Power transfer BB86 bottom bracket.

-Ready to ride fast and take on your local Crit league
+The Aithein is ready to ride fast and take on your local Crit league

 • Seat Post: 31.6mm